generate-id() on attribute and namespace nodes may produce a non-ASCII string

 For attributes, namespaces, and "non-document" nodes of other kinds, allocate a key by incrementing some global sequence number (held perhaps in the context), and store this key as a property (_saxon_generated_id) of the node.
 Note that when a node is copied, this property should be dropped.

-Updated by Michael Kay about 4 years ago
+Updated by Michael Kay over 4 years ago

 - Description updated (diff)